vortex-es/vortex-es.github.io/solutions/sSeries.md

 icon-url: vortex-solutions-sSeries-icon-128.png
 ---

 <p class="lead">Vortex Solar SERIES span look back more than two decades, providing homogeneous and accurate long-term irradiance time-series, anywhere.
-Combinable with your local measurements by means of proprietary ReModelling technology.</p>
+Site-adaptable to your local measurements by means of proprietary ReModelling technology.</p>

 ## When to use SERIES?